 The furniture industry is very competitive and fragmented.
 We compete with U.S. and foreign manufacturers and distributors.
 As a result, we may not be able to maintain or raise the prices of our products in response to competitive pressures or increasing costs.
 Also, due to the large number of competitors and their wide range of product offerings, we may not be able to significantly differentiate our products (through styling, finish and other construction techniques) from those of our competitors.
-Our current and potential customers have the ability to obtain products direct from the manufacturers.
 As a result, we are continually subject to the risk of losing market share, which may lower our sales and earnings.